Primroses Polyanthus Primula

 Wild primrose scent is strong, they are exceptionally hardy and this hardy perennial plant will colonise an area steadily.
 The relish a cool shady moist place.

-Hardy bog primrose [Primula species and varieties] produce spectacular blooms in late spring and summer.
+Hardy bog primrose [Candelabra Primula varieties] produce spectacular blooms in late spring and summer.

 Just like primroses, polyanthus have a big colour range.
 They also bloom in spring and are also scented.